tensorlakeai/indexify/docs/docs/getting_started.md

 Extraction from unstructured data is done through Extractors.
 Install some extractors to get started.
 Open another shell, download some extractors.

+!!! note "Tip"
+    Create a virtualenv or miniconda environment to install any Python library you will be downloading and using to do this getting started exercise.
+    ```shell
+    virtualenv ve
+    source ve/bin/activate
+    ```

 ```bash
 pip install indexify-extractor-sdk
 indexify-extractor download hub://embedding/minilm-l6